 Your Guide to Student Housing in Toronto

-Toronto Film School does not provide on-campus housing.
-But we do maintain a list of accommodations and temporary housing (while you look for long-term arrangements) located a short distance from our campuses.
+While Toronto Film School does not provide on-campus housing, we do maintain a list of accommodations and temporary housing (while you look for long-term arrangements) located a short distance from our campuses.
+Explore the list below.

 Rental agreements and payments are arranged directly through the property owner or manager.